Lejo1/facebook_ad_library/README.md

 ### Rendered Previews

 The script from the `preview_renderer` folder is used to take a screeshot of the relevant elements from the `ad_snapshot_url` of each ad.
-The rendered field defines whether the rendered image is available.
-The `rendering_started` field is used for queuing the ads for rendering.
+The seperate `render_queue` database is used for queuing the ads for rendering.
+After rendering images are stored for one month but can be rerendered at any time.
 After rendering you can view them here: `https://facebook-ad-previews.nexxxt.cloud/<id>.jpg`

 ### Available Data-Downloads